DataLab: A Unified Platform for LLM-Powered Business Intelligence: Experiment

 For each notebook in our collected dataset, we derive 3 real-world user queries, which involve NL2SQL, NL2DSCode, and NL2VIS tasks, totaling to 150 samples.
 We evaluate this module's performance and cost-effectiveness using two metrics: \textit{Accuracy} and \textit{Token Cost per Query}.
 For comparison, we conduct an ablation study with two experiment settings: \textbf{S1 (w/o DAG)} and \textbf{S2 (w/ DAG)}.

 As illustrated in Table~\ref{tab:context}, \name \space achieves a satisfactory \textit{Accuracy} under both settings.
 Further analysis reveals that certain Markdown cells may contain critical information for task completion, which are occasionally failed to retrieve by our context retrieval mechanism due to limitations of embedding similarity~\cite{DBLP:conf/www/SteckEK24}.
 This accounts for the slight 4.67\% drop in \textit{Accuracy} under S2.
-Conversely, S2 significantly reduces the \textit{Token Cost per Query} by \textbf{61.65\%} compared to S1.
+However, S2 significantly reduces the \textit{Token Cost per Query} by \textbf{61.65\%} compared to S1, saving approximately \$65.90 for every 1,000 queries using GPT-4.
 This is achieved by identifying the \textit{minimum set} of relevant cells based on DAGs.
-These results demonstrate the cost-effectiveness of this module while maintaining acceptable performance.
+These results demonstrate this module's cost-effectiveness while maintaining acceptable performance.